Allergies and Tinnitus: How Are They Connected?

 Nasal congestion from any cause can worsen tinnitus, whether from allergy symptoms, chronic sinus infections, excess mucus, or runny nose from a virus (e.g., a cold or COVID).
 The mucus buildup from nasal congestion can block the Eustachian tube.
 As described above, this leads to a slight hearing loss, which in turn amplifies internal sounds like tinnitus.

-What are the symptoms of middle ear and Eustachian tube problems?
+What are the symptoms of Eustachian tube problems?

 Clogged ears and allergy symptoms can present in various ways, including: